 Discover a variety of unique course layouts on Hawaii's six, geographically distinct islands—from greens lined with volcanic rough to stunning seaside water hazards.
 And with more than 70 amazing golf courses to choose from, it won't be difficult to find the perfect course for you.

 Hawaii Island presents an array of superb resort courses plus the finest assortment of independent (non-resort-affiliated) daily fee courses in Hawaii.
 Lush green fairways set amongst black volcanic rock rough help to make the courses of Hawaii Island truly unique.
 16 publicly accessible golf courses are spread throughout Hawaii Island.
-The world-renowned Kohala Coast resorts of Waikoloa, Mauna Lani and Mauna Kea feature courses that have given Hawaii Island the nickname, “Golf Capital of Hawaii.”
+The world-renowned Kohala Coast resorts of Waikoloa, Mauna Lani and Mauna Kea feature courses that have given the Hawaii Island the nickname, “Golf Capital of Hawaii.”

 Oahu is home to over 40 golf courses—including five private clubs and nine military courses.
 In fact, there are 29 courses easily accessible to visitors at 25 different venues.
 These range from the very first golf course built in the islands (in 1898)—the Moanalua Golf Club's nine-hole hill-and-dale affair, which operates on a semi-private basis—to golf resorts that plays host to the PGA.
 Oahu also presents a wonderful array of independently operated daily fee tracks that range from par-3 courses to two of the world's most challenging layouts.

-The Valley Isle is known for its beauty—and so are its golf courses.
+The Magic Isle is known for its beauty—and so are its golf courses.
 Maui has two distinct areas where the bulk of the accommodations and golf resorts are situated.
 West Maui, which features the bustling old whaling village of Lahaina, delivers 36 holes at both the Kaanapali Beach Resort and the Kapalua Resort.
 South Maui, which lies in the wake of Haleakala, is home to two resorts, Wailea (54 holes) and Makena (36 holes).
 Four other Maui courses are located between in Wailuku and Pukalani.